 High Dynamic Range or HDR, you’ve heard it mentioned a million times, but what exactly is it?
 Well, it's simply a photography technique that gives a picturesque and unusual effect to your photos.
 How does it work?
 In fact, the HDR brings together techniques that make it possible to produce images with a large dynamic range.
 More specifically, when you press the shutter button, the camera takes a burst of photos that are instantly post-processed by the HDR, which mixes them to keep only the best of each one.
-And boom, you get a perfect exposed picture!
+And boom, you get a perfectly exposed picture!

 1 - Understand HDR